cellgeni/projman/README.md

  Test connection with `./connect.sh` or `ssh ubuntu@<proxy_ip> -i keys/projman_key`

-### User server
+### Createa a user server

-Creatae new OpenStack instance and provision with necessary scripts:
+Creatae new OpenStack instance and provision with necessary scripts.

+From the checkout folder run:
 `./create_intance.sh <user>`

+_**Note**: Don't run the script directly from "user-server" folder, that's the template and should not be changed._

-After it finishes change to the newly created dir
+After it finishes **change to the newly created dir**: `cd <user>`
-`cd <user>`

 Verify output with `terraform output`
 ```